superdesk/web-publisher/src/SWP/Bundle/MultiTenancyBundle/README.md

 License
 -----------

-See the complete license [here](http://www.superdesk.org/license).
+See the complete license [here](LICENSE.md).

 Contributors
 -------

-This bundle is a Sourcefabric z.ú. and contributors initiative.
+This component is a Sourcefabric z.ú. and contributors initiative.

-List of all contributors can be found [here](https://github.com/SuperdeskWebPublisher/SWPMultiTenancyBundle/graphs/contributors).
+List of all authors and contributors can be found [here](AUTHORS.md).